ibm-cloud-docs/schematics/workspace-setup.md

 | One Git repo, use directories to distinguish between environments | For organizations that prefer short-lived branches, and where configurations differ drastically across environments, consider creating directories that represent the different configurations of your environments.
 With this setup, all your directories listen for changes that are committed to the `master` branch.
 Make sure to set up a process for how changes in one configuration file are populated across directories to avoid having different configurations in each environment. |
 | Use one Git repo per environment | Use one Git repository for each of your environments.
 With this setup, you have a 1:1 relationship between your workspace and Git repository and you can apply separate permissions for each of your Git repositories.
 Make sure that your team can manage multiple Git repositories and keep them in sync. |

-For more information about how to structure your GitHub repository, see [Terraform Configurations in Terraform Cloud Workspaces](https://www.terraform.io/docs/cloud/workspaces/configurations.html){: external}.

 ### How can I reuse configuration files across environments and workspaces?
 {: #plan-reuse}